-Bariatric surgery has helped thousands of people take off their excess pounds and helped them discover the healthy and beautiful life they have envisioned.
-Weight loss surgery has also been a lifesaver for many individuals, as the loss of fat after surgery averts the effects of numerous life-threatening diseases that are triggered by obesity.
+Bariatric surgery has helped thousands of people shed excess weight and helped them discover the healthy and beautiful life they have envisioned.
+For some people, it’s been a lifesaver, as the loss of fat after surgery helps avert the effects of numerous life-threatening diseases that are triggered by obesity.

-Below are some guidelines regarding diet, exercise, and physical activity during your bariatric surgery recovery period.
+Below are some guidelines regarding exercise and dieting following your bariatric surgery recovery period.

 To prevent yourself from dehydration you should drink at least 48 to 64 ounces of low-calorie fluids throughout the day.
 Your surgeon will advise you on the quantity and type of fluids that would be best for you after surgery.
 You should strictly avoid carbonated beverages, high-calorie drinks and alcohol.